Updated June 2020

-We do think it’s right to inform you about pricing at the resort and where that money goes.
-A lot of people think that a package of 2,000 dollars bought inside the resort will mean paying the photographer that amount.
-This could not be further away from reality.
+I do think it’s right to inform you about pricing at the resort and where that money goes.
+A lot of people think that a 2,000 dollar photography package bought inside the resort means the photographer will be paid that amount.
+This could not be further from the truth.

-Hotels generally receive half the money, and the photography company the remainder.
+The resort generally receives half of the money, and the photography company the remainder.
 From there, they will pay the photographer a small commission to take the pictures.
 Many times, without the necessary equipment, no backup cameras, or enough experience to meet up to the standards of what you are paying for.

 These photographers will do their best and we don’t want to criticize their intentions.
 We simply want to let you know the reality of the situation so that you can make a conscious decision when choosing the suppliers for your wedding.

 To choose a wedding photographer, take into consideration your intentions, your needs, your taste as a couple, the photographer’s style and personality, and the possibilities to access a qualified vendor.

 Ask for opinions, ask your Wedding Planner, but don’t trust blindly on what your resort tells you since most of the time, they are making an effort to sell you something you can get for less and better quality elsewhere.

 Thanks for reading!